-Evidence-based recommendations on alendronate, etidronate, risedronate, raloxifene, strontium ranelate and teriparatide for preventing osteoporotic fragility fractures in postmenopausal women.
+Evidence-based recommendations on alendronate (Fosamax), etidronate (Didronel), risedronate (Actonel), raloxifene (Evista), strontium ranelate (Protelos) and teriparatide (Forsteo) for preventing osteoporotic fragility fractures in postmenopausal women who have osteoporosis.

 Guidance development process